Apple adds Virgin to US carrier lineup as Virgin ditches Android

 Virgin Mobile USA piggybacks on Sprint's network.
 Virgin customers pay full price for their phone upfront but are not locked into a contract.

-Under the deal with Apple, customers who buy a new or refurbished iPhone from Virgin or Apple will get up to one year of service for US$1 a month, with service costing US$50 per month after that.
+Under the deal with Apple, customers who buy a new or refurbished iPhone from Virgin or Apple will get up to one year of service for US$1, with service costing US$50 per month after that.
 The refurbished phones will come with an Apple warranty.

 Because Virgin does not spend money on its own physical stores or big advertising campaigns to acquire customers, the company believes it can make a profit off much less revenue than larger carriers, Virgin Mobile USA CEO Dow Draper said.